-The Mississippi Public Employees Retirement System (PERS) requires, under the re-employment provisions of Section 25-11-27, Miss Code Ann.
+The Mississippi Public Employees Retirement System (PERS) requires, under the re-employment provisions of Section 25-11-27, Miss.
+Code Ann.
 (1972), school districts hiring PERS service retirees to file PERS Form 4B "Certification/Acknowledgment of Re-employment of Retiree" with the PERS office within five days from the date of employment of the retiree.

-During our testing state legal compliance, we noted two instances where Form 4B's were not on file for a rehired retiree.
+During our testing of state legal compliance, we noted one instance where the Form 4B was not filed within 5 days of rehiring the retired employee.